ProactiveProgrammers/www.proactiveprogrammers.com/includes/admonitions/admonish-ethics.md

     be confident that your program is good, and adhering to quality control processes that ensure if a mistake has been made &mdash; everybody makes mistakes &mdash; it is found and rectifies before it causes harm."
-She also writes that ethical programming also means that you shoud be "a decent human being".
+She also writes that ethical programming also means that you should be "a decent human being".